Star Wars: X-Wing Miniatures Game

 Star Wars: X-Wing is a miniature war game designed by Jay Little and produced by Fantasy Flight Games that was released at Gen Con during August 17, 2012.
 It features tactical ship-to-ship dogfighting between various types of starfighters set in the fictional Star Wars universe.
 The game is said to be easy to learn and quick to play taking anywhere between 15 and 60 minutes from first set-up to battle's end.
 Each round both players give all their ships movement orders without knowing what their opponent is doing before resolving these orders while trying to shoot down enemy craft.
 On May 1, 2018, FFG announced X-Wing Second Edition, to be released on September 13, 2018.
 Although the physical models are transferable, an entire new set of rules, templates, and markers have been produced and are available through a new core set, waves, and conversion packs.

-Game description from the publisher

-"X-Wing is a tactical ship-to-ship combat game in which players take control of powerful Rebel X-wing fighters and nimble Imperial TIE fighters, facing them against each other in fast-paced space combat.
-Featuring stunningly detailed and painted miniatures, X-Wing recreates exciting Star Wars space combat throughout its several included scenarios.
-Select your crew, plan your maneuvers, and complete your mission!

-The X-Wing starter set includes everything you need to begin your battles, such as scenarios, cards, and fully assembled and painted ships.
-What's more, X-Wings quick-to-learn ruleset establishes the foundation for a system that can be expanded with your favorite ships and characters from the Star Wars universe."